nzvincent/nzvincent-github/ansible-docker-renew-lets-encrtypt-certs/README.md

 * Generate CSR ( SAN )
 * Request certificates from let's encrypt
 * Move private key and certificate to remote servers and restart if checked
-* Verify newly install certificates
+* Verify newly installed certificates

 #### How this scritp works?